Richmond garden transformation – Indian sandstone circle and modern sleeper borders

 Results

-The completed garden now feels structured, brighter and significantly more inviting.
-The sandstone circle acts as a natural gathering point, while sleeper borders frame the planting and provide visual warmth.
-Maintenance requirements are low, yet the garden retains interest and definition throughout the year.
+The completed garden now feels structured, brighter and far more inviting.
+The sandstone circle acts as a natural gathering point, the sleeper borders frame the planting and give it visual order, and the neutral paving keeps everything calm and contemporary.

-What was once an overlooked outdoor space is now used regularly for sitting out and entertaining, demonstrating how a clear focal feature and thoughtful material selection can completely transform a modest London garden without extensive structural alteration.
+What was once an overlooked outdoor space is now used regularly for sitting out and entertaining — a neat demonstration of how one clear focal feature and thoughtful planting can transform a small garden.
+It is the kind of result that sits behind our 5.0 rating across 51 Google reviews.